sjcqs/convention-plugins-android/docs/4-writing-plugin.md

 # Improve your multi-module app build configuration with convention plugins
 ## Writing one of our plugin

 Regardless of the language you are using in your `build.gradle(.kts)` files (Kotlin vs Groovy).
 You can write Gradle plugins in Groovy, Java or Kotlin.

-The syntax is similar to the one you would use minus a few differences.
+The syntax is similar to the one you would use in a `build.gradle` file.

 ### Android library module